DomoApps/Test-AI-Review/docs/Apps/DDX-Bricks/Guides/DDX-Pro-Code.md

 *   Access to Domo's Pro-Code Editor.
     *   Ensure that Pro-Code Editor is enabled in your Domo instance.
 After 11/13/2024 this will be automatically enabled.
-*   A dataset uploaded to Domo.
+*   Access to any dataset referenced in the Brick being migrated.

 * * *